 Let’s say you filmed your video, and when you go to edit it, you realize you left out an important point.
 Now you have to go back and record some more, or add that point in some other way.

 Working with a script will prevent situations like this one.
-With a script, you can organize your thoughts, stay on message, and save yourself from making extra edits later.
+With a video script, you can organize your thoughts, stay on message, and save yourself from making extra edits later.

 2. Get the right video editor for you